Frequently Asked Questions

 Since our beginning in 1929, Foster & McGarvey has come to serve a wide variety of families with various religious, cultural and funeral customs.
 This is one reason why there is a great range in prices for the services and merchandise we provide.

 Although our prices are not the lowest in the Greater Edmonton area, they are definitely not the highest.
 We pride ourselves on retaining professional, compassionate, competent funeral personnel to serve the families that place their trust in us.
-We offer three modern, conveniently located Funeral Chapels and maintain a large fleet of funeral cars and coach buses for the convenience and comfort of our families.
+We offer three modern, conveniently located Funeral Chapels and maintain a large fleet of funeral cars and a coach bus for the convenience and comfort of our families.
 We also offer you a promise that has been honoured and upheld from our very inception: Never will you experience any pressure, feel any sense of obligation or be misled into agreeing to purchase a service or merchandise you neither want nor require.

 Some families prefer to compare prices between funeral homes, which can be a responsible move on their part.
 When doing so, we encourage you to make sure that you compare apples with apples.
 One funeral home’s charges may appear to be less, but do their charges include all the same services?